info201a-su23/assignment-03-mehasingal/README.md

-counts of zero, some had pretty significant numbers for being an "Unknown" county which makes me think it may be a sort of geographical barrier or unidentified area of the state where these reports were coming from.I was surprised by the amount of informationthat was available (and included) for U.S territories such as American Samoa, U.S Virgin Islands, and Puerto Rico, as those places are often overlooked and not considered states, so it was nice to see them included.
-I would probably find ways to merge/consolidate data together in a way that would be the most helpful for the purpoes of the project, for instance, most of this project focused on the maximum values for the counties, states, etc. and therefore only need the values taken from the most recent date.
+counts of zero, some had pretty significant numbers for being an "Unknown" county which makes me think it may be a sort of geographical barrier or unidentified area of the state where these reports were coming from.I was surprised by the amount of information that was available (and included) for U.S territories such as American Samoa, U.S Virgin Islands, and Puerto Rico, as those places are often overlooked and not considered states, so it was nice to see them included.
+I would probably find ways to merge/consolidate data together in a way that would be the most helpful for the purpose of the project, for instance, most of this project focused on the maximum values for the counties, states, etc. and therefore only need the values taken from the most recent date.
 To make things easier, I would probably filter out data that fit the specific time